Updating Your Mid-Century House?

 May was critical of conventional architecture.
 He felt it failed to take into account local climate in the design of houses.

 The complete absence of blistering desert summers did not keep the style from quickly migrating north and east into the suburban landscape.
-May sold plans for his ranch houses to homebuilders nationwide fueling the spread of the style to all corners of the country.

-May's ramblers featured an open floor plan, making the best use of the limited space by eliminating interior walls to combine living, dining, and kitchen areas into what later became known as "Great Rooms".
+His ramblers featured an open floor plan, making the best use of the limited space by eliminating interior walls to combine living, dining, and kitchen areas into what later became known as "Great Rooms".

-Large windows invited plenty of natural light and sliding glass doors that opened onto exterior living spaces, especially patios and decks.
+Large windows invited plenty of natural light and sliding glass doors opened onto exterior living spaces, especially patios and decks.

 The Eichler Ranches

-The Levitts adapted May's houses to their mass-production methods, featuring two- and three-bedroom ranches in their developments in New Jersey and Pennsylvania.
+The Levitts adapted May's houses to their mass-production methods, featuring two- and three-bedroom "Ranchers" in their developments in New Jersey and Pennsylvania.
 But they were by no means the only builders to adopt and customize the style.

 Of particular note was California-based builder Joseph Eichler.
 His interpretation of the ranch house brought a fresh, modernist approach to the style – elevating it to something of a period icon, much admired and widely copied.